retorquere/zotero-better-bibtex/site/layouts/shortcodes/preferences/advanced.md

 default: `1`

 BBT can now perform its exports in a separate thread, and should no longer block Zotero's UI pretty much regardless of how large your library is.
-While it's been tested and seems to work well, I still consider it to be experimental at this stage.
-You can turn it off by setting this value to `0` and get the old (blocking) behavior back.
+The default of 1 parallel export should suit most needs, but if you have many auto-exports set up, you may want to raise the maximum parallel exports to prevent queueing of exports.
+It is possible to turn background exports off by setting this value to `0` in the hidden preferences; you will get the old (blocking) behavior back, but you can't complain about Zotero being laggy during auto-exports.
+All Zotero exports are blocking, and it's a minor miracle I got background exports to work at all.

 ### Import